-Erase archive? ×
+Erase archive?

-This tag contains 512 bytes of previously-c This data will NOT be automatically erased deployment.
-Do you want to erase this previously-collec l if you activate the tag to star : a new
+This tag contains 512 bytes of previously-collected data.
+This data will NOT be automatically erased if you activate the tag to start a new deployment.
+Do you want to erase this previously-collected data now?

 Yes No